Posts tagged "Google Search & SEO"

 How to help Google Crawl and Index your Content

-Optimised Internal Links – As stated, Google uses internal links to crawl the content on your site and understand the structure and hierarchy.
-Making sure you use descriptive anchor text for your internal links is important, using relevant keywords explains the content that is being linked to.
+As stated, Google uses internal links to crawl the content on your site and understand the structure and hierarchy.
+Use descriptive anchor text for internal links and include relevant keywords to clearly explain the content your linking to.

-Use Breadcrumbs – Breadcrumbs are links on a webpage that display site structure and page hierarchy, for example, Home > Digital Marketing > SEO.
-This helps Google further understand the structure of your site and how pages are related to each other, further improving SEO.
-You can also add schema to your breadcrumbs, which is structured data that tells Google to display your page in search engines as Home > Digital Marketing > SEO and helps Google understand the hierarchical nature of these pages.
+Breadcrumbs are links on a webpage that display site structure and page hierarchy, for example, Home > Digital Marketing > SEO.
+This helps Google understand the structure of your site and how pages are related to each other, improving SEO.
+Add schema to your breadcrumbs, structured data that tells Google to display your page in search engines as Home > Digital Marketing > SEO and helps Google understand the hierarchical nature of these pages.

 Google’s Web Guide AI Experiment